silvercircle/silvercircle.github.io/_posts/2017-08-22-Blogging-with-jekyll.markdown

 you'll hit the network and/or storage transfer limit way faster than you can fully load even a single core of a modern CPU.

-So, the first advantage is that youu save hosting fees, simply, because a low spec server hardware will certainly do it, as long as you have enough network capacity.
+So, the first advantage is that you save hosting fees, simply, because a low spec server hardware will certainly do it, as long as you have enough network capacity.
 Publishing with Wordpress, Drupal, Joomla or similar piece of software, much more powerful thus more expensive hardware will be needed for